 What is Goldenseal?

-Goldenseal is a perennial herb found in the rich woods of the Ohio River valley and other locations in the northeastern United States.
-The single, green-white flower, which has no petals, appears in the spring on a hairy stem above a basal leaf and two palmate, wrinkled leaves.
+Goldenseal is a perennial herb found in the rich woods of the Ohio River Valley and other locations in the northeastern United States.
+The single, green-white flower, which has no petals, appears in the spring on a hairy stem above a basal leaf and 2 palmate, wrinkled leaves.
 The flower develops into a red-seeded berry.
 The plant grows from horizontal, bright yellow rhizomes, which have a twisted, knotty appearance.

-What is Goldenseal used for?Traditional/Ethnobotanical uses
+What is it used for?

 Goldenseal root was used medicinally by American Indians of the Cherokee, Catawba, Iroquois, and Kickapoo tribes as an insect repellent, a diuretic, a stimulant, and a wash for sore or inflamed eyes.
 It was used to treat arrow wounds and ulcers, as well as to produce a yellow dye.
 Early settlers learned of these uses from American Indians and the root found its way into most 19th century pharmacopeias.
-The Eclectic medical movement, a branch of American medicine incorporating biobotanical elements and popular in the late 19th century, was particularly enthusiastic in its adoption of goldenseal for gonorrhea and urinary tract infections.General uses
+The Eclectic medical movement, a branch of American medicine incorporating biobotanical elements and popular in the late 19th century, was particularly enthusiastic in its adoption of goldenseal for gonorrhea and urinary tract infections.

-What is the dosage of Goldenseal?
+What is the recommended dosage?

-None well defined.Pregnancy/nursing
+None well defined.

-Adverse reactions with usual doses are rare.
-Berberine may displace bilirubin.
+Information from clinical studies is lacking, but adverse reactions with common doses are rare.
 Very high doses of goldenseal may rarely induce nausea, anxiety, depression, seizures, or paralysis.